Madrid is BACK…….. Almost

 Madrid is Back…almost.
 48 days….
-It’s been 48 days since Madrid residents were allowed to leave the apartment for reasons other than groceries,pharmacy or hospital.
-Or if lucky enough, to walk the dog… (A few residents attempted to circumvent the “dog” stipulation by walking their “pet” goldfish).
+It’s been 48 days since Madrid residents were allowed to leave the apartment for reasons other than going to the market, pharmacy or hospital.
+Or if lucky enough, to walk the dog… (A few residents attempted to circumvent the dog stipulation by walking their “pet” goldfish).

 COVID-19 hasn’t stopped neighbors in Chamberi from spreading some joy with decorations and music nightly

 On a day that reached almost 80 degrees, at 8pm the temp was slowly dropping and the city invited us out to bask in it’s glory.
 Madrid is back…maybe not the same Madrid as we once knew it, but the signs were promising.
 A mix of people wearing masks, social distancing mostly honored and just a hint of activity around the COUNTLESS number of bars and restaurants.
 Madrid residents are ready and willing to come back, but the government isn’t quite ready for us.

 “A street normally bustling with automobiles, was commandeered by bicyclists who were free to pick any lane and ride freely for miles “